Name: Imbert Fung

 How often do you travel to Hong Kong, and who do you fly with?

 When visiting Hong Kong for pleasure I fly either Jetstar, Scoot or Tiger depending on price and flight time.
 These airlines tend to offer red-eye flights to Hong Kong and late night flights back to Singapore so I can maximise my time in Hong Kong.
 And, of course, I like to use KAYAK so that I can see all of my flight options with just one search.
-What’s one thing everyone ought to know about Hong Kong?

 It’s a fast-paced, bustling city.
 People walk fast, eat fast and talk fast.
 So don’t get caught standing idle in a busy subway station or on a busy street corner or you would most certainly get bumped into!

 How quickly can you get a visa?
 Online, embassy or visa on arrival?

 For those with a passport from Canada, the US and most European countries, a visa is not required for a short trip.

 The fastest way to travel between the airport and Central in downtown Hong Kong is the Airport Express train, which takes 30 minutes or less.
 Once in the city, taxis are fairly cheap and plentiful.
 The subway is another reliable option as the system is clean and very efficient.
 For peak-hour travel between Hong Kong Island and Kowloon, avoid the cross-harbour car tunnels and instead take the subway.

 If you happen to be travelling between Central and Tsim Sha Tsui and your destination is close to the ferry terminals, I recommend taking the Star Ferry.
 It will be much faster than battling the cross-harbour traffic, and on a clear day, the ferry gives you a great view of the Hong Kong skyline, which is second to none.